 The center consists of :

-- Clinical coordination services (activities supported by the former Pole integré de recherche Clinique, PIRC)
+- Clinical core services (activities supported by the former Pole integré de recherche Clinique, PIRC)

 - Biobanking activity and healthy volunteer cohort access (coordinated by ICAReB)